-As most of you know, Steven Spielberg has always been a huge inspiration to me when it comes to storytelling.
+As most of you know, Steven Spielberg has always been an inspiration to me when it comes to storytelling.
 And I know you might now wonder, but why?
 You are an old-fashioned author of books?
 Should you not look up to other old-fashioned authors of books?

-I don’t just write books for the sake of my love for writing (altough I do love writing.)
-I wrote this book (Transients) because of my love for storytelling in general.
-I wrote this book because it, at least to me, was an important story to share with the world.
+I don’t just write books for the sake of my love for writing.
+I wrote my book because of my love for storytelling in general.
+I wrote my book because it, at least to me, was an important story to share with the world.
 And a very relevant one at that.
 Writing it down was my way of getting the story out there.

 Steven Spielberg: A Biography;